 12. Masala Chowk

-Hey there Foodies, want to indulge yourself in authentic and delicious flavours of the Pink City?
+Hey there Foodies, want to indulge yourself in authentic and delicious flavors of the Pink City?
 Then Masala Chowk is the perfect place for you to visit in Jaipur.

 This is an open-air market, serving different Indian street food including pani-puri, dosas, Jalebis, chaats, kachoris, pakoras, and sandwiches.
 Don’t worry!
 This place won’t be heavy on pocket.
 Enjoy your time trying out various dishes and delicacies, all in one place.